 Notice

-Industrial Hydrogen Accelerator Programme: Stream 2A successful projects
+Industrial Hydrogen Accelerator Programme: Stream 2A projects

 Updated 13 September 2023

-The £26 million Industrial Hydrogen Accelerator Programme provides funding for innovation projects that can demonstrate end-to-end industrial fuel switching to hydrogen.
+The £26 million Industrial Hydrogen Accelerator Programme provided funding for innovation projects that can demonstrate end-to-end industrial fuel switching to hydrogen.
 Stream 2A, now closed, provides up to £400,000 for feasibility studies to develop the project concept further.
-BEIS has awarded around £2.95 million in funding across 9 projects, as outlined below.
+BEIS awarded around £2.95 million in funding across 9 projects, as outlined below.

 E.ON UK CHP Ltd